safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 });
 ```

-Now we have the transaction proposed and we can see it (once indexed) using Safe{Wallet} UI.
-But in order to execute the transaction we should gather the other signatures as well so we need the other owners to confirm the transaction.
+Now that we have the proposed transaction, we can view it in the Safe{Wallet} UI.
+However, to execute the transaction, we need the other owners to confirm it by providing their signatures.

 ```typescript
 // Extract the signer address and the signature